andreapassini/DROP/README.md

     - [x] Static mesh component
     - [x] Transform component
     - [x] Particle system porting
+    - [ ] Add multithreading to transform updates
+    - [ ] Add multithreading to particle update
 - [ ] Move the active camera to a singleton component (Scene context)
 - [ ] Move the Inputs into a Singleton Components (TBD)
 - [ ] Consider refactoring singleton components to make them more efficient (without using a map)